A-VazquezGuardado/Smart_NFC_Optogenetics/README.md

 - Programming ATTINY84 using Arduino requires the ATTinyCore package.
 Instruction of how to install and use this package can be found here (https://github.com/SpenceKonde/ATTinyCore/blob/master/Installation.md).

-Detailed operation modes, such as configuration and operation of the devices, are described in the manuscript.